abstractmachines/abstractmachines.github.io/_posts/2017-7-10-intro-to-modern-javascript-for-cpp-developers-2.md

  x = y => y*2
 ```

-TODO
-With no args: Parens mandatory
+With no args: Parens mandatory:
 ```
  x = () => y*2
 ```

+## Subjects I will cover later include:

-## TODO: Isomorphic JS applications
+- Isomorphic JS applications

   Rendering JS on server, and hence being able to use same functions

-TODO

-## TODO: Function Currying
+- Function Currying

   In functional programming, functions aren't "called", they're "applied."
   For partial application of functions -- applying only one argument at a time.
   Makes things more testable, easier to reason about...
 TODO

-## TODO: More on Call() Apply() and Bind()

-### TODO: Bind()
-how to use it to partially apply functions, and in function currying

-## TODO: Spread Operator

-## TODO: ES6 Destructuring, ES6 Shorthand
+- Spread Operator, ES6 Destructuring, ES6 Shorthand

+- Functional programming : deterministic, predictable code

+- ##### Immutability
+ > There are two ways to change data: update (mutate) existing data, or create a new/updated copy of the data.
+ >> When we change existing data, side effects (bad things) can occur.

+- ###### Pure Functions
+In [Eric Elliot](https://medium.com/@_ericelliott)'s functional programming tutorials on Medium, one of the first things he mentions in his [Pure Functions tutorial](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) is how objects
+are passed into functions in JS **by reference** (and primitives are passed in by value).

+ If we mutate that object inside of that function, it will mutate the original object *at its original memory location*.
+ That causes **side effects** which are unknown when we ("we" meaning, flow of execution control) are operating within
+ the context of the function that brings that object in as a parameter.

+ So long for now!

+ Amanda